 Ever since the firewall was invented in the 1980s, this technology has remained an integral part of the small business and larger enterprise network environment.
-We will have a look at the six best small business firewalls.
+We will have a look at the seven best small business firewalls.

 Here is our list of the best small business firewalls:

 - Perimeter 81 FWaaS EDITOR’S CHOICE This is a Firewall-as-a-Service solution that operates as part of a platform of system protection modules and incurs no upfront costs, which is ideal for budget-conscious small businesses.
 Access a free demo.

 - Fortinet FortiGate NGFWs A family of quick firewalls that are easy to install and are chock-full of network defense features; they offer enterprise-level security performances and threat protection.

 - Firewalla Another maker of some of the best firewall solutions that offer numerous features that allow for total control of networks; their Firewall can be used on networks of any size and help optimize performance and security, regardless.

 - SonicWall The TZ Series of firewalls are easy to deploy and are managed from a central console; they can identify sophisticated threats and integrate them well into their host networks.